Resources Legacy Fund

 Overview

 Founded in 2000 with initial funding from the David and Lucile Packard Foundation, Resources Legacy Fund (RLF) is a multi-disciplinary 501(c)(3) nonprofit that positions itself as "Architects of Environmental Progress."
-With 80+ staff across California and nationwide, RLF operates as a strategic intermediary organization, connecting philanthropic funding with organizations advancing conservation goals, climate solutions, and environmental justice and equity.
-In its 20-year history, RLF has helped conserve over five million acres, advance new environmental approaches and policies, and generate more than $30 billion in new public funding for water, land, and ocean conservation while advancing social equity and climate change resilience.
+With 80+ staff across California and nationwide, RLF operates as a strategic intermediary organisation, connecting philanthropic funding with organisations advancing conservation goals, climate solutions, and environmental justice and equity.
+In its 20-year history, RLF has helped conserve over five million acres, advance new environmental approaches and policies, and generate more than $30 billion in new public funding for water, land, and ocean conservation whilst advancing social equity and climate change resilience.
 RLF functions both as a direct grantmaker and as a fiscal sponsor, managing large multi-year strategic initiatives and providing administrative, compliance, and programmatic support to high-impact projects.

 Funding Priorities

-Grant Programs
+Grant Programmes

 RLF manages several strategic funding initiatives focused on conservation, climate solutions, and environmental equity: